Shock in Denmark after Trump, spurned over Greenland, cancels visit

 “Everyone should know Greenland is not for sale,” Jensen said of the world’s largest island, which has considerable mineral wealth and a U.S. military presence at the Thule Air Base under a U.S.-Danish treaty dating to 1951.

-Frederiksen, who had been due to hold talks with Trump in Copenhagen, was unavailable for a comment as she was travelling after a visit to Greenland and Iceland earlier this week.
+Frederiksen, who had been due to hold talks with Trump in Copenhagen, planned a news conference later on Wednesday.

 She said earlier this week Greenland was “not for sale” and she hoped Trump’s proposal was “not meant seriously”.

-He described Trump’s cancellation as an offence to Queen Margrethe, Denmark’s head of state, and that he did not expect another visit by the U.S. president would happen.

-Donald Trump and First Lady Melania Trump were formally invited to Denmark by Queen Margrethe in July.
+He described Trump’s decision as a snub to Queen Margrethe, Denmark’s head of state.
+Trump and U.S. First Lady Melania Trump were formally invited to Denmark by Queen Margrethe in July.

 “It shows why we now more than ever should consider (fellow) European Union countries as our closest allies.
 The man is unpredictable,” said Morten Ostergaard, leader of the Danish Social Liberal Party.
 “Reality surpasses imagination.”

-Trump, whose “America First” policies have resulted in strained relations with the EU over trade and other issues, said on Sunday that a U.S. purchase of Greenland would be “a large real estate deal”, though not an immediate priority.
+Trump, whose “America First” policies have resulted in strained relations with the EU over trade and other issues, said on Sunday that a U.S. purchase of Greenland would be “a large real estate deal.”

 “Denmark is a very special country with incredible people, but based on Prime Minister Mette Frederiksen’s comments, that she would have no interest in discussing the purchase of Greenland, I will be postponing our meeting scheduled in two weeks for another time,” Trump tweeted on Tuesday.

+Anders Fogh Rasmussen, a former NATO secretary general and Danish premier, said Trump’s cancellation could work out for the best.
+“The Arctic’s security and environmental challenges are too important to be considered alongside hopeless discussions like the sale of Greenland,” he said on Twitter.

-Greenland, which is gaining attention from world powers including China, Russia and the United States due to its strategic location and mineral resources, is self-governing but depends on Denmark for economic support.
+Greenland, which is gaining attention from world powers including China, Russia and the United States due to its strategic location and mineral wealth, is self-governing but underdeveloped and relies on Denmark for economic support.

+“I think it’s sad (Trump) is not coming, because we could have had a lot of demonstrations showing that we don’t agree with his politics, and especially his climate politics,” Hans Pedersen, a landscape architect, told Reuters in Copenhagen.

+A six-meter (20-foot)-tall inflatable blimp depicting a baby version of Trump, most recently seen at a protest in London, will reappear at an anti-Trump rally to be held in Copenhagen on Sept.
+2 despite the president’s no-show, organisers said.

 Aaja Chemnitz Larsen, a lawmaker from Greenland’s opposition party Inuit Ataqatigiit party, said she was not surprised at the cancellation but it underlined the territory’s importance.

-“The U.S. is an interesting ally for Greenland, but we also wish for Greenland to remain in the union we have today,” she told Reuters.
+“The U.S. is an interesting ally for Greenland, but we also wish for Greenland to remain in the union we have today.”